clareLab/clarelab.github.io/index.md

 ## About Me

-- I came from China, living in Italy, potentially moving to Canada, Germany or Japan.
+- I came from China (Shenzhen), living in Italy, potentially moving to Canada, Germany or Japan.
 - I speak Chinese and English.
 I am learning Italian and Japanese, also plan to learn French, German and Swedish.
 - I develop games and write articles about immigration as well as experience related to language learning.